caseyanderson/sound_design_sc3/03_add_sub_mod_synthesis.md

 ### Additive Synthesis

 `Additive Synthesis` is the technique of combining multiple sounds to create more complexity.
-We went over a simple example as part of [this](http://creativetech.caseyanderson.com/2018/01/16/SynthDefs-Envelopes/) lab on Tuesday:
+For example:

 ```python3
 { SinOsc.ar( 440, 0.0, 0.5 ) + PinkNoise.ar( 0.1 ) + Crackle.ar( 1.5, 0.4 ) + LFTri.ar( 200, 0.0, 0.2 )}.play;